-Intelligence Media Analytics (IMA) is an application managed by the Development Planning Data and Information Centre (Pusdatinrenbang) of the Ministry of National Development Planning/Bappenas, appropriate for big data processing.
+Intelligence Media Analytics (IMA) is an application managed by Indonesia Indicator, appropriate for big data processing.
 Big Data is a collection of data with a considerable volume, diversity, and variation that can provide helpful information based on accurate sources (Chen et al., 2014; Boyd & Crawford, 2012), especially for policymakers' decision-making.
 The main thing that distinguishes big data from conventional data sets lies in the processing mechanism, where the current requirements for relational database systems cannot optimally handle the complexity of big data (Toba, 2015).
 Intelligence Media Analytics (IMA) is a development of the Intelligence Media Management (IMM) system, which is a system that works 24 hours in real-time, automatically, with robots that carry out media monitoring by collecting news content on online media, printed media, television, twitter, and facebook.
 Media analysis through this IMA provides a complete study starting from influencers, top issues, sentiment, comparison, news mapping, and detailed investigation of the news object.